-Tickets (£8.00) are sold through Nantwich Tourist Information Centre (TIC) in the Civic Hall in Beam Street, Nantwich three weeks before each production opens.
+Tickets (£9.00) are sold through Nantwich Tourist Information Centre (TIC) in the Civic Hall on Beam Street, Nantwich three weeks before each production opens.
 Actual dates are given on this web site, all posters and season’s leaflets.

 Call in person or ring 01270 600727 with your debit or credit card.
 Tickets will be held at the Theatre on the day of performance if you cannot collect them earlier.

-Nantwich Players are pleased to announce that patrons will now be able to book tickets on-line, through the Town Council’s website.
+Tickets can also be booked on-line, through the Town Council’s website.
 Internet ticketing will open at 9AM on the opening day of sales for each production.
-Visit www.nantwichtowncouncil.gov.uk and click on Book Tickets for more information.
+Visit the Nantwich Town Council website for more information.
 There is a charge of £1 transaction fee per ticket bought on-line which goes direct to the Town Council.

 A licensed bar is open before and after the performance as well as during the interval.
-A Coffee Bar is open during the interval only.
+A Coffee Bar selling coffee and a variety of Snugburys Ice Cream is open during the interval only.
+The theatre now accepts Credit, Debit and Contactless payments.

 Car Parking is on the doorstep.
 Drive in from Waterlode to the town’s car park which is free after 6pm.
 A lightweight wheelchair is available for the use of patrons to move from their car to their seat.